kangk1204/Octopus-toolkit2/doc/guide.rst

 ___________

 .. note::
-    1. Select Analysis -> IGV in the Menu bar.
+    1. Select the Analysis tab -> Click the IGV function in the Menu bar.
-    2. Select the resulting folder generated by analyzing public data or private data.
+    2. Select output folders (Result/GSExxxxx) of your interest.
-    3. In the sample window, select the sample you want to analyze and click insert
+    3. In the sample window, select samples and then, click the Insert button.
-    4. Check that all genomes match in the IGV table.
+    4. Check see if all genomes are the same.
+Only data in the same genome can be loaded into the IGV.
-    5. If the genomes don't match, select the genome to be analyzed from the table option.
+    5. Set the same genome in the Table option.
     6. Click the Run button.

 Start analyzing IGV